Short-staffed Minnesota Wild shut out 3-0 by St. Louis Blues

 While he was away, Joel Eriksson Ek exited after a collision with Noel Acciari that saw Eriksson Ek's chin connect with Acciari's shoulder.

-Hartman returned before the second adjourned, but Eriksson Ek didn't resurface until the third period.
+Hartman returned before the second ended, but Eriksson Ek didn't resurface until the third period.

 Thomas was penalized for roughing Hartman, but the Wild didn't register a shot on the ensuing power play and had just two pucks reach the St. Louis net the rest of the period.
 That lifted them to three total shots for the frame.